Static properties of two linearly coupled discrete circuits: Ground state properties of the interacting system

 From Fig.~\ref{entropy_correlation} one can see that for a fixed value of $U/J_{\perp}$, the spatial correlation given by $S_{\rm C}$, increases for larger values of $J/J_{\perp}>1$ when the intra-ring coupling dominates over the inter-ring tunneling.
 This is in agreement with the results obtained from the previous quantities which indicate that the condensate fraction $p_1$ increases, and $p_1+p_2 \simeq 1$, when $J/J_{\perp}>1$ increases.
-In this case the distribution of non-zero Fock coefficients of the many-body ground state is larger and thus the spatial correlations $S_{\rm C}$.
+In this case the distribution of non-zero Fock coefficients of the ground state is larger and thus the spatial correlations.
+Concerning the behaviour of $S_{\rm C }$ in the large-$N$ limit, comparing Fig. \ref{entropy_correlation} with both panels of Fig. \ref{entropy_correlation-extra}, one can observe that, for a given value of $J/J_\perp$, the asymptotic limit $S_{\rm C}=0$ is approached for a larger value of $U/J_\perp$ if the (commensurate) number of bosons $N$ is larger.

-To get further insight the correlations of the particles one can compute the two-pair correlation function between two particular sites of the system.
-In general, the pair correlation between site $i$ (of ring $j$) and site $k$ of (ring $l$) is defined as:
+To get further insight into the correlations of the particles one can compute the pair correlation function between two particular sites of the system.
+In general, the pair correlation between site $i$ (of ring $j$) and site $k$ of (ring $l$) is defined as,

 The value of $\eta_{(i,j),(k,l)}$ gives the probability of finding one particle in site $i$ (of ring $j$) when there is already a particle in site $k$ (of ring $l$).
 It is possible to write it in matrix form whose dimension is $2M \times 2M$, which contains all the pair correlations between all the sites.
 In our system composed by two stacked identical rings, one can distinguish two types of pair correlations: intra-ring correlations $\eta^{1R}\equiv \eta_{(1,j),(2,j)}$ (correlations between two neighbor sites in the same ring coupled by $J$), and inter-ring correlations $\eta^{2R} \equiv \eta_{(i,\uparrow),(i,\downarrow)}$ (correlations between a pair of sites, connected by $J_\perp$, belonging to the two different rings).